TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-unabletocreate-not-gc.md

 cloudEnvironments="public"
 />

-# Unable to create Storage Account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->**
+# Unable to create storage account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->**

 <!--issueDescription-->
-Unable to create Storage Account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->** at this time because another Storage Account with the same name was recently deleted.
-You can either create a Storage Account with a different name now or wait up to 14 days for our system to clean up deleted Storage Account and retry the account creation.
+Unable to create storage account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->** at this time because another storage account with the same name was recently deleted.
+You can either create a Storage Account with a different name now or wait up to 14 days for our system to clean up deleted storage account and retry the account creation.
 <!--/issueDescription-->